-- Her father, David, was a janitor who had hoped to become a doctor; her mother, Keziah, a teacher, and classically trained pianist.
+- Her father, David, was a janitor who had hoped to become a doctor; her mother, Keziah, was a teacher and classically trained pianist.
 In an interview in 1994, she labeled herself as an “organic Chicagoan.”

 - Brooks was the oldest of two children and had a younger brother named Raymond Melvin.

-- Brooks’ father was initially studying medicine at the “Frisk University.”
+- Brooks’ father was initially studying medicine at “Frisk University.”
 He dropped out of school after his father died.
-After moving to Chicago, he worked as a janitor once they moved to Chicago, first at the “McKinley Music Publishing Company” and later, at Targ and Dinner.
+After moving to Chicago, he worked as a janitor once they moved to Chicago, first at the “McKinley Music Publishing Company” and later at Targ and Dinner.

-- At the age of 11, Brooks wrote one poem every day, making a series of poetry books.
+- At 11, Brooks wrote one poem every day, making a series of poetry books.
 She wrote about the world around her, mother nature, and religion.

 - Her first poem was published in the American Childhood Magazine when she was only 13 years old.